 Start this endeavor on a sunny and warm day with minimal humidity to prevent a sticky situation.

 Door or window painting in humid or wet weather delays the drying and causes stickiness.

 Begin your outside door job in the dawn to provide enough time for the door to dry.

-Paint the door on the first, and second day the window.
+Paint the door on the first and second day of the window.

 The continual rubbing of both newly painted stuff together is reduced by spreading out the painting process.